YueLin301/yuelin301.github.io/_posts/Interdisciplinarity/Psychology/2023-06-01-Personality.md

 In the first row, each item has a full score of 120, while in the other rows, each item has a full score of 20.

-My test result in 2023, which is the first one:
+My test result in 2023, which is my first test and I did not the details of this system:

 | Openness To Experience (101) 	| Conscientiousness (96)        	| Agreeableness (76) 	| Neuroticism (67)        	| Extraversion (76)       	|
 |------------------------------	|-------------------------------	|--------------------	|-------------------------	|-------------------------	|